paragraph-xyz/docs/src/pages/docs/memberships.md

 All Paragraph publications have a single free membership by default, but you can optionally create paid memberships.
 Upon subscribing to your newsletter, readers will auto-join the free membership but can choose to upgrade to a paid tier (if you have any paid tiers).
 At any point, a subscriber can also click "Upgrade to Paid" on your publication and purchase a paid subscription.

-For each membership, you can upload a mmebership image and choose additional benefits and perks that are associated to each.
+For each membership, you can upload a membership image and choose additional benefits and perks that are associated to each.
 For example, you can offer a private Discord community to a paid membership tier.
 You can also gate exclusive content on Paragraph to certain memberships.

 All publications also have a _membership_ page, accessible at /memberships (for example: https://paragraph.xyz/@blog/memberships).
 You can share this link with your readers to incentivize them to upgrade and illustrate the perks they'd get.